onkelbeh/HomeAssistantRepository/README.md

 From time to time a fresh compile test on empty boxes (one with Python 3.8 and one with Python 3.7) is run to catch general faults, last good (full) compile test was September 2020 with `v0.115.0`.
 It was not possible to fix everything, work is in progress, some [open problems](https://git.edevau.net/onkelbeh/HomeAssistantRepository/issues) remain.

 ## Authors welcome
-If you are author of an integration / component or other stuff related to Home Assistant and if I have your stuff not already added, please file a pull request, or just drop me a note.
+If you are an author of an integration / component or other stuff related to Home Assistant and I have your stuff not added already, please file a pull request, or just drop me a note.
 For adding a component, I need a release file in tar.gz or zip format.
 Tagged releases on Github are OK, but a Pypi `SDIST` tar.gz source release would be preferred, because I can automatically merge it and it will use Gentoo's mirror system.
 Most of the integrations/components do both.
 I cannot add packages only available in wheels format.
 Please make sure you have a proper license assigned, selected license should be unique on all platforms (Pypi/Github/Sourceforge).

 ## Python 3.9 Support
 Just cloned a box for first tests. but it is too early to try bigger things, most of the dependencies from Main Repo are ready, but some are still missing.
 Forking them only for adding compatibility would get out of hand.
-So we just wait a bit.... things are moving fast.
+So we'll just wait a bit... things are moving fast.

 ## Python 3.8 Support
 Since 0.114.4 (09/2020) everything compiles fine on Python 3.8.
 Still some smaller things to clean up.
 I upgraded my production box to Python 3.8 ONLY on 2020/09/12.
 Everything looks good.
 I am doing most of the tests/work on such a box with Python 3.8 only.
 During compile tests, I have all available tests turned on.
 ESPHome runs on the same box (and in the same environment) with some small patches (included in my Ebuild), the current `esphome-9999` doesn't even need a `src_prepare()`.

 ## ...
 Python 3.7
-You will need at least Python 3.7.7 for running Home assistant on Gentoo Linux.
+You will need at least Python 3.7.7 for running Home Assistant on Gentoo Linux.
 If you are new here, forget about 3.7, set it up straight on Python 3.8.
-Before a new release of the app-misc/homeassistant Ebuild is made, I make sure all important components also compile on 3.7.
+Before a new release of the app-misc/homeassistant Ebuild is made, I'll make sure all important components also compile on 3.7.
 During compile tests, I have all available tests turned on.
 I won't do any production tests anymore with Python 3.7

 ## Python 2.7 on Gentoo

 In August 2020 I discovered that it is now possible to remove Python 2.7 completely.
 I have done this on all my test servers and my Home Assistant Box.
 All still work like a charm.

 ## ARM64
-By user request, I have populated an ~arm64 KEYWORD on all ebuilds, which is (currently) completely untested.
-I know about at least 2 guys using it, but I had no feedback yet.
-I will some day prepare a cross compile environment to build a public binary repo for Home Assistant on [Sakakis-'s Image](https://github.com/sakaki-/gentoo-on-rpi-64bit).
+By user request, I have populated an ~arm64 KEYWORD on all Ebuilds, which is (currently) completely untested.
+I know of at least two guys using it, but I got no feedback yet.
+Some day I will prepare a cross compile environment to build a public binary repo for Home Assistant on [Sakakis-'s Image](https://github.com/sakaki-/gentoo-on-rpi-64bit).

 ## Nearly all Home Assistant Components are now included
-Except some modules with uncorrectable errors (e.g. hard drive crashes, lost sources) I believe all possible integrations for Home Assistant and their stated dependencies are included as ebuilds, based on the integrations list from `/usr/lib/python3.8/site-packages/homeassistant/components/*/manifest.json`.
+Except of some modules with uncorrectable errors (e.g. hard drive crashes, lost sources) I believe all possible integrations for Home Assistant and their stated dependencies are included as Ebuilds, based on the integrations list from `/usr/lib/python3.8/site-packages/homeassistant/components/*/manifest.json`.
 Many fixed dependencies (necessary or not) to old releases forbid installation of packages requiring newer ones, but I filed all dependencies strict as they have been declared in `setup.py` or `requirements.txt` (sometimes other sources) anyway.
 The exception proves the rule.

 Currrently missing (0.115.3):
 * azure-eventhub-5.1.0
 * azure-servicebus-0.50.1
-* google-cloud-texttospeech-0.4.0 (no potential need, good alternatives are on the market)
+* google-cloud-texttospeech-0.4.0 (no potential need, there are good alternatives on the market)
 * google-cloud-pubsub-0.39.1
 * pylacrosse-0.4.0 (version numbering mismatch, too lazy to patch)
 * opencv-python-headless-4.3.0.36
-* tensorflow-2.3.0 & tf-models-official-2.3.0 (I just wait for the Ebuild on main repo)
+* tensorflow-2.3.0 & tf-models-official-2.3.0 (I only wait for the Ebuild on main repo)
 * pyuptimerobot-0.0.5 (seems unmaintained, could not find a valid source)

-In some cases I added small patches to the ebuilds, some packages have versions pinned without any reason.
+In some cases I added small patches to the Ebuilds, some packages have versions pinned without any reason.
 For me it's OK, if the packages compile and complete *all* their own tests in the sandbox.
 Please let me know if you encounter problems.
 I will continuously expand my tests and do more cleanups.

 ## Why I don't (want to) use a virtual environment for Home Assistant
 On Gentoo, we have a very powerful package manager.
 So I (now) try to put everything Home Assistant uses into Ebuilds.

-Some years ago I started with only those packages Home Assitant needed absolutely to start.
+Some years ago I started with only those packages Home Assistant needed absolutely to start.
 Home Assistant then downloads and installs modules it requires and cannot find.
-After some time, `/etc/homeassitant/deps` grew larger and larger, things messed up, I had a well maintained system, except the directory where a lot of packages (also outdated ones) live without our knowledge.
+After some time, `/etc/homeassitant/deps` grew larger and larger, things messed up, I had a well-maintained system, except the directory where a lot of packages (also outdated ones) live without our knowledge.

 So I started to add more important components as Ebuilds, I did not touch the internal requirement check.
-If a package is installed via `portage` and Home Assistants constraints match, Home Assitant does not download it's own copy.
+If a package is installed via `portage` and Home Assistants constraints match, Home Assistant does not download its own copy.

 You can find the current constraints in:
 * https://github.com/home-assistant/core/blob/dev/requirements_all.txt and